 Before you exchange

 Exchange of contracts is the stage when a property sale becomes legally binding on both sides.
 From this point on there can be no changes to the conditions of the sale and neither you nor the buyer can pull out.
-If you do so for any reason, you can be sued for breaking the contract.
-If the buyer pulls out after exchange, s/he will also lose her/his deposit.

 It is therefore essential that: